Founder, Artistic Director, and Acting Coach

 Along with her numerous stage credits, Erickson is an experienced and qualified voice teacher.
 She has been teaching in both the classroom and private settings for over five years, with students ranging from kids to adults.
 Erickson prides herself on utilizing her expertise in vocal pedagogy and acting techniques to help students reach their individualized goals in singing.
 She hopes each student will develop a lifelong love of singing through voice lessons.

-Front Desk, Front of House, and Lighting and Sound Director
+Front of House and Sound Director

 Melvin Holland is a jazz saxophonist currently living in Greensboro, NC.
 He has studied at the University of North Carolina at Greensboro under Chad Eby, Steve Haines, and Brandon Lee.
 He has been a member of several groups including the Spartan Jazz Collective and various UNCG Jazz Ensembles.
 He has also performed with groups of many different genres ranging from Rock and Funk to Ska and Dixieland.
 Melvin discovered the saxophone shortly after enrolling in his middle school band.
 Beginning on clarinet, he switched to saxophone after being asked by his band director to join the jazz band.
 From that day forward, Melvin has aimed to learn, play, teach, and compose traditional, authentic jazz for all to enjoy.
 His compositions have been recorded and performed by the UNCG Jazz Ensemble and Spartan Jazz Collective.
 He has recorded with a number of other bands including Harrison Ford Mustang and The Kneads.
 Currently Melvin is in involved in a few musical endeavors including playing bass in Harrison Ford Mustang, starting a recording business and teaching private lessons.